An Honest Look At Nitro Snowboards: Are They Any Good?

 On Snow Feel

 In comparison to other full-on camber snowboards on the market today, the Nitro team snowboard stands out.
-However, users have discovered that it can be locked once compared to different snowboard hybrids currently available.
+However, users have discovered that it can be tight compared to different snowboard hybrids currently available.
 To put it another way, you’ll need to be a skilled rider who knows how to handle all of the camber.

 Edge Retention